lvyin1122/2022-polyu-ecommerce/docs/01-Getting-Started.md

 Now, you should see a  product list shown in the home page.

+The complete code of Tutorial 1: https://github.com/lvyin1122/ecommerce-tutorial-code/tree/01-getting-started

 # 02 Working with States

 ## React-Bootstrap